Contractors in Oregon are required by the

 Mail: Construction Contractors Board, PO Box 14140, Salem, OR 97309-5052

-The Contractor License Bond ensures that a contractor pays a damaged party following a determination order given by the Oregon Construction Contractor Board.
+The Contractor License Bond ensures that a contractor pays a damaged party following a determination order given by the Oregon Construction Contractors Board.
 A determination order comes from the CCB following mediation of a complaint that is found to be valid and requires monetary compensation.
 If the contractor does not pay the order directly, then the Surety will step in and cover payment up to the full bond amount, per Oregon Revised Statute (ORS) 701.145-146, set by the CCB.

 Only one commercial surety bond is needed if you have multiple commercial endorsements, same for multiple residential endorsements.
 For example, if a commercial contractor already has a commercial surety bond in place, then another commercial surety bond is not required for an additional endorsement such as a commercial developer.
 The bond amount must be the highest bond amount required between all the commercial endorsements on the license.